Photo: Roses Feeling The Heat , My Abraham Darby shrub rose and my little dog, Tobey.

-If you live in a hot arid climate like me, chances are that your roses are feeling the heat and aren’t looking their best right now.
+If you live in a hot arid climate, chances are that your roses are feeling the heat and aren’t looking their best right now.
 While gardeners in cooler climates celebrate summer with beautiful rose blooms, the opposite is true for those of us who live in the desert.

-Roses actually grow quite well in hot, southwestern zones, and even though mine has a somewhat sunburned appearance – I’m not worried because this is normal.
+Surprisingly, roses actually grow quite well in hot, southwestern zones, and even though mine look somewhat sunburned – I’m not worried because this is normal.

 You see, roses that are grown in the low desert regions, don’t like the intense sun and heat that summer brings.
-As a result, the flowers become smaller and the petals literally burn in the sun and turn crispy.
-By July, you will likely not see any new roses appearing until October once the weather cools.
+As a result, the flowers become smaller, and the petals burn in the sun and turn crispy.
+By July, you are unlikely to see any new roses appearing until Fall.

-The rose blooms themselves aren’t the only parts of the roses affected by the summer heat – the leaves can come away sunburned as well.
+The rose blooms aren’t the only parts of the roses affected by the summer heat – the leaves can become sunburn.

-There are two reasons why you shouldn’t prune your roses in the summer.
-The first is that pruning will stimulate new growth that will be even more susceptible to sunburn damage.
-Second, the older branches and leaves will help to shade the growth underneath from the sun.
+Pruning will stimulate new growth that will be even more susceptible to sunburn damage.
+Second, the older branches and leaves will help to shade the growth underneath the sun.

-I know that is very hard not to prune away the browning leaves, but once September comes around, you can get out your pruning shears and prune back your rose bushes by 1/3.
-This will remove the sun-damaged flowers and leaves, stimulating new growth.
+I know that it is very hard not to prune away the brown leaves – I feel you.
+However, in September, pull out your pruning shears and prune back your rose bushes by 1/3.
+This removes the sun-damaged flowers and leaves, and stimulates new growth.

-And lastly – we are fortunate to enjoy two separate blooming seasons for our roses.
+Lastly – we are fortunate to enjoy two separate bloom seasons for our roses.
 In fall, when many other gardeners are putting their roses to bed for the winter, ours are getting ready to bloom a second time that year.

 And so, I will ignore my less than beautiful roses this summer, because I know that they will look fantastic this fall 🙂